malwinarzepka/malwinarzepka.github.io/content/teaching/python/index.md

 ---
-title: Learn Python
+title: Quantiative and Qualitative Research methods
-summary: Easily learn Python in 10 minutes!
+summary: Quantitative portion of the research methods course for the master students.
 date: 2023-10-24
 type: docs
 math: false
 tags:
-  - Python
+  - Quantitative
 image:
   caption: 'Embed rich media such as videos and LaTeX math'
 ---